linode/ai-quickstart-mistral/README.md

 ## 🏗️ Architecture

-AI Quickstart - Minstral LLM consists of two containerized services working together to provide a complete AI inference stack.
+AI Quickstart - Mistral LLM consists of two containerized services working together to provide a complete AI inference stack.
 See the [Architecture Documentation](docs/architecture.md) for detailed information.

 ## 📋 Requirements